kaileyclifford22/BSE_Template_Portfolio/index.md

 # First Milestone

-My first milestone was creating a simple one-person pong game using processing.I first created the image of the ball, then programmed it to be able to move and react with the wall.
+My first milestone was creating a simple one-person pong game using processing.
+I first created the image of the ball, then programmed it to be able to move and react with the wall.
 I then created a "wall" to function as the other player in the game.
 I then created the image of the paddle and programmed it's movement.
 Finally, I made the ball speed up with every play, so that the game would continuously become more challenging.

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/72040431/127664057-73c431f3-182b-40be-9184-5326cbcbbd03.gif)